 MAP Arts in Education (AIE) grants are awarded for the purpose of placing professional artists either in residencies at specific school sites or in conjunction with other community-based nonprofit organizations.
 For additional information, contact the Grant Programs Manager at (501) 324-9768.

 This grant is made in memory of Sally A. Williams, who served as the Arkansas Arts Council’s Artist Services manager for 25 years before she passed away April 20, 2010.
 The fund was established, in part, from private donations, including Williams’s family and friends, and from proceeds from the sale of Williams’s artwork after her death.
 The grant helps pay for up to $500 in professional development and career advancement costs for artists.
 A request must be matched by the artist with a cash amount equal to or more than the grant.
 Artists may receive a minimum of $100 per application.
 The grant covers virtual conferences, travel and publishing costs, for example.
-Contact the Grants Program Manager at (501) 324-9768
+Contact the artist services manager at 501-324-9348.

 The Arts in Education program initiates new arts programs, or enhances existing ones, in schools and local arts agencies by providing direct interaction with professional artists in residencies for pre K–12 students.
 All artists involved in AIE residencies must be selected from the Arts in Education Artist Roster.